 With help from a medical professional, you should be able to take the necessary steps to determine your “maximum medical improvement,” which means there are no unexpected medical complications or permanent disabilities.
 Once these numbers are calculated, they can be submitted to the insurance company.

 Providing Full Lost Wages and Future Loss of Income

 The amount of lost wages is typically an easy amount to calculate.
 However, you will want to also determine the future loss of income if you are unable to return to work due to a temporary or permanent disability.

-Contacting a car accident lawyers at the Law Offices of Anidjar & Levine at 1-800-747-3733 can help you determine your future loss of income and provide that to the insurance company on your behalf.
+Contacting a car accident lawyer at the Law Offices of Anidjar & Levine can help you determine your future loss of income.
+We can also provide that number to the insurance company on your behalf.

 If you are unwilling to wait for a larger settlement, you are always free to take any settlement offer the insurance company provides you.
 However, we suggest that you run all offers by our team first.

 What a Car Accident Lawyer on Our Team Can Do for You